VovaPopovych/web-coding-landing-page-and-JS/README.md

 - DOM Manipulation: Uses JavaScript to read the page content and inject the calculated result back into the HTML.

-- Configurable Speed: The calculation uses a common industry standard of [Insert Words Per Minute (e.g., 200)] words per minute (WPM).
+- Configurable Speed: The calculation uses a common industry standard of 238 words per minute (WPM).

 ## 🛠️ Technologies Used